svenberglund/revlookup/README.md

 ... or of course with a window based handler for `.deb` packages if your system has one.\
 **Installers tested with recent (2019) versions of Mint, Q4OS and Peppermint.**

-Disclaimer: The author/publisher of these executable assumes no responsability for consequences of the installation, execution or removal of `revdns`.
+**Disclaimer:** The author/publisher of these executable will assume no responsability for consequences of the installation, execution or removal of `revdns`.

 #### dpkg package removal
 ```
-dpkg --uninstall revdns
+dpkg --remove revdns
 ```

 #### Manual removal